racer-rust/racer/README.md

 6. Open a rust file and try typing ```use std::io::B``` and press \<tab\>

-7. Place your cursor over a symbol and hit \<f1\> to jump to the definition
+7. Place your cursor over a symbol and hit M-. to jump to the definition

 N.B.
 So far I've only tested this on ubuntu linux + emacs 24